If you want to start your own business but don’t know what to do, this blog post will give you 20 untapped business ideas in Kenya.

-Kenya has such high demand for IT service providers because Kenyans are always looking for new technology.
+Kenya has a high demand for IT service providers because Kenyans always look for new technology.
 This means that there will be more opportunities in the future in the IT sector for entrepreneurs.

-Also, Most Kenyan’s use smartphones, so mobile app development would also generate many more business opportunities.
+Also, Most Kenyans use smartphones so that mobile app development would generate many more business opportunities.

-It’s easier than ever to get started thanks to the support from the Government.
-IT services in Kenya are cheaper and, as a result, more affordable to businesses.
+It’s easier than ever to get started, thanks to the support from the Government.
+IT services in Kenya are cheaper and, consequently, more affordable to businesses.

 9. Food delivery business

-You can never go wrong with the food industry, as I mentioned before.
+As I mentioned, you can never go wrong with the food industry.

-Food delivery in Kenya is still relatively untouched, and you can establish a successful business as long as you have the right marketing strategies.
+Food delivery in Kenya is still relatively untouched, and you can establish a successful business if you have the right marketing strategies.
 Food delivery means different things to different people.
-Still, it mostly boils down to delivering food from one place to another without having the customer contact the seller.
+Still, it mostly boils down to delivering food from one place to another without the customer contacting the seller.

-A few popular Kenyan food delivery services are FoodPanda, UberEats, Jumia Food Service, which offer both restaurants or individuals who cater for events to register on their platform and list their menus/foods that they serve.
+A few popular Kenyan food delivery services are FoodPanda, UberEats, and Jumia Food Service, which offer both restaurants or individuals who cater for events to register on their platform and list the menus/foods they serve.
 These platforms connect customers looking for restaurant meals with nearby eateries able to provide them at reasonable prices depending on the order location and proximity of commodities (e.g., fresh produce).

 10. Car rental service

-With services such as Uber, bolt, and the like being around has killed the car hire business.
+Services such as Uber, bolt, and the like being around have killed the car hire business.
 You’re mistaken.